Skip to content

 Defence project newbies: Is your project actually a programme?

 Recently, I was tasked with establishing a brand-new aviation equipment department within a fast-paced engineering environment of a newly established organisation.
-I was given this responsibility without a formal theoretical framework or project methodology to guide me, and without an official project manager title or an accredited project sponsor.
+I was given this responsibility without a formal theoretical framework or project methodology to guide me, without an official project manager title, nor an accredited project sponsor.
+Many will recognise this situation as akin to that of the accidental (or unofficial) project manager.
 I suspect many of my counterparts in the defence sector will recognise this 'no framework, just deliver' mentality all too well.
-We were just a growing team of professionals delivering engineering support to military helicopters.
+We were just a growing team of professionals delivering engineering support to military helicopters, getting stuff done with limited resources in a fast-moving workplace context.

 Project:.
 A unique, transient endeavour undertaken to bring about change and to achieve planned objectives.